 Other notable articles by Sales include 2010’s “The Suspects Wore Louboutins” for Vanity Fair, which tells the story of a group of California teens who burglarized the homes of Hollywood celebrities between 2008 and 2009.
 Sales’ article became the basis for the 2013 Sofia Coppola film The Bling Ring starring Emma Watson.

-In 2013 Sales expanded her reporting on the case with The Bling Ring, a non-fiction book which provides an in-depth account of the events surrounding the burglaries.
+In 2013 Sales expanded her reporting on the case with The Bling Ring, a non-fiction book and L.A.
+Times bestseller which provides an in-depth account of the events surrounding the burglaries.
 The book examines the culture of celebrity obsession, materialism and social media influence that contributed to the motivations of the young people involved.
 The Bling Ring received attention for its compelling storytelling and commentary on fame, youth culture and the dark side of celebrity obsession.

 In the late 1990s and 2000s, Sales gained attention for her coverage of New York nightlife and Young Hollywood.
 Her stories on the so-called prep school gangsters of New York chronicled the world of private school students and their fascination with hip hop culture.
+In 2024, the band Vampire Weekend released the song “Prep School Gangsters,” memorializing Sales' 1996 New York magazine cover story of that name.

 Sales’ other notable crime stories include 2007’s “The Golden Suicides,” about the double suicide of artists Jeremy Blake and Theresa Duncan, and 2003’s “Somebody Hung My Baby,” which uncovered evidence suggesting that the hanging death of Feraris “Ray” Golden in Belle Glade, Florida, was not a suicide, as had been widely reported.
 After the publication of Sales’ story, the police chief of Belle Glade resigned.
 In 2015 Sales covered the tragic mass shooting of the Iranian rock band the Yellow Dogs by a former bandmate.